 Our success depends in large part on our and our licensor's ability to obtain and maintain patent protection in the United States and other countries with respect to our proprietary technology and products.
 We and our licensor have sought to protect our proprietary position by filing patent applications in the United States and abroad related to our novel technologies and product candidates.
-Some of our licensed patents that we believe are integral to our hydrogel technology platform have terms that extend through at least 2024.
-However, other broader patents within our licensed patent portfolio expire between 2017 and 2019.
+Some of our licensed patents that we believe are integral to our hydrogel technology platform have terms that extend through at least 2024, including a U.S. patent that will expire in 2024 that collectively covers the hydrogel composition of OTX-TP and OTX-MP and the process of making them in combination with certain drug release particles, and other patents directed more specifically to our products extend through at least 2030.
+However, certain broader patents within our licensed patent portfolio expire between 2017 and 2019.
 Given the amount of time required for the development, testing and regulatory review of new product candidates, patents protecting such candidates might expire before or shortly after such candidates are commercialized.
 As a result, our licensed patent portfolio would be less effective in excluding others from commercializing products similar or identical to ours.
 The patent prosecution process is expensive and time-consuming, and we may not have filed or prosecuted and may not be able to file and prosecute all necessary or desirable patent applications at a reasonable cost or in a timely manner.
 It is also possible that we will fail to identify patentable aspects of our research and development output before it is too late to obtain patent protection.

 In some circumstances, we do not have the right to control the preparation, filing and prosecution of patent applications, or to enforce or maintain the patents, covering technology that we license from third parties.
-In particular, the license agreement that we have entered into with Incept, LLC, or Incept, an intellectual property holding company, which covers all of the patent rights and a significant portion of the technology for ReSure

-Sealant and our product candidates, provides that, with limited exceptions, Incept has sole control and responsibility for ongoing prosecution for the patents covered by the license agreement.
+In particular, the license agreement that we have entered into with Incept, LLC, or Incept, an intellectual property holding company, which covers all patent rights and a significant portion of the technology for ReSure Sealant and our product candidates, provides that, with limited exceptions, Incept has sole control and responsibility for ongoing prosecution for the patents covered by the license agreement.
 In addition, although we have a right under the Incept license to bring suit against third parties who infringe our licensed patents in our field, other Incept licensees may also have the right to enforce our licensed patents in their own respective fields without our oversight or control.
 Those other licensees may choose to enforce our licensed patents in a way that harms our interest, for example, by advocating for claim interpretations or agreeing on invalidity positions that conflict with our positions or our interest.
-For example, Integra LifeSciences Holdings Corporation, another licensee of Incept, has filed suit against HyperBranch Medical Technology, Inc. alleging infringement of several patents which we also license.
-This enforcement action could result in one or more of these patents being invalidated or rendered unenforceable.
+For example, three of our licensed patents relating to ReSure Sealant were recently invalidated and rendered unenforceable following their assertion by Integra LifeSciences Holdings Corporation, another licensee of Incept.
 We also have no right to control the defense of any of our licensed patents if their validity or scope is challenged before the U.S. Patent and Trademark Office, or USPTO, European Patent Office, or other patent office or tribunal.
 Instead, we would essentially rely on our licensor to defend such challenges, and it may not do so in a way that would best protect our interests.
 Therefore, our licensed patents and applications may not be prosecuted, enforced, defended or maintained in a manner consistent with the best interests of our business.
-If Incept fails to prosecute, enforce or maintain such patents, or loses rights to those patents, our licensed patent portfolio may be reduced or eliminated.
+If Incept fails to prosecute, enforce or maintain such patents, or loses rights to those patents, our licensed pate